jchapuis/akka-persistent-entity/README.md

 }
 ```
 Notice how definitions for implicit parameters `initialProcessor`, `processor`, `initialApplier`, `applier` are picked up automatically from `Ride` companion object, which is why we had published them in implicit scope earlier.
-The only significant logic here is additional persistent behaviour configuration.
-This is where you can [install an event adapter](https://doc.akka.io/docs/akka/current/typed/persistence.html#event-adapters), define tags, or any other tweaking of the behavior.
+The only significant logic here is additional persistent behaviour configuration in `configureEntityBehavior`.
+This lets us take advantage of all the available tweaking options, e.g. [installing an event adapter](https://doc.akka.io/docs/akka/current/typed/persistence.html#event-adapters), define event tags, etc.

 ###  TypedActorEntityRepository
 As mentioned earlier, the repository is implemented by sending commands an decoding replies.
 Here's the trait definition: